astro-informatics/s2scat/README.md

 > At launch `S2SCAT` provides JAX frontend support for the highly optimised but CPU bound SSHT C backends.
 These can be useful when GPU resources are not available or memory constraints are tight.

-## Third Generation Scattering Covariances :zap:
+## Third Generation Scattering Covariances :dna:

 Details about the transform here with nice animations!